by C.Paxton for wildopeneye.

 - keeping kids and dogs away from their reach, i.e. the waters edge, as their relatively smaller size makes them potential prey for relatively smaller alligators.
 A six footer might consider tackling a toddler.

 - avoiding splashing, swimming, wading, putting hands or limbs in the water where they eat and when they eat.
 Late afternoon, evening and night they more often hunt.
-They hunt more in the warmer times of year as they have to put on weight in order to survive bumation in the cooler months of winter.
+They hunt more in the warmer times of year as they have to put on weight in order to survive brumation in the cooler months of winter.
 Alligators don’t hibernate, even though their metabolism slows right down they will still poke their snouts through an ice sheet to breathe!

 Alligator conservation and threats